yhytoto12/MMsys/README.md

 ## Quick Start
 ### Install Requirements

-To install, run the following commands in an environment where cuda and a GPU is available:
+To install, run the following commands in an environment where cuda and GPU usage is available:

 ``` shell
 conda create -n mmsys python=3.10